vkate1/Certichain/README.md

 ```

 will take you directly on the webpage of this react app
-and will ask for transaction confirmation from metamask.111
+and will ask for transaction confirmation from metamask.

+__Backend completed__ on 24/10/2020